Carbohydrates as energy sources

 When to consume carbohydrates?

-• Before training (2-3 hours before): Consume a meal rich in complex carbohydrates to replenish glycogen stores.
+- Before training (2-3 hours in advance): Consume a meal rich in complex carbohydrates to replenish glycogen stores.

-• Post-workout : Supplement with rapidly absorbed carbohydrates to speed recovery.
+- After training : Supplement with rapidly absorbed carbohydrates to accelerate recovery.

 The ideal amount depends on the duration and intensity of the effort: